volueinsight/wapi-python/docs/curves.rst

 Searching for curves
 --------------------

-Each curve can have various of the following `metadata` attributes that describe the curve:
+Each curve can have various of the following ``metadata`` attributes that describe the curve.

 * commodity
 * categories